 How to Run Effective Employee Training Sessions

-Professionals need to continually adapt to changes in their industries and learn new skills so that their work abilities remain relevant.
+According to firms such as Office Team, professionals need to continually adapt to changes in their industries and learn new skills so that their work abilities remain relevant.
 Companies are challenged to develop training sessions that are enjoyable, engaging, and beneficial for their employees.

 One of the keys to effective training is being in tune with how employees want to learn.
 A survey of employees by OfficeTeam found that more than a third of the employees surveyed valued in-house, instructor-led workshops the most.
 Nearly a third valued off-site seminars for which they received tuition, while a small percentage pursued online courses or read reference books.
 Many companies offer these training options.